sadebare/choas-mesh-instrumentation-using-minikube/README.md

 ## 🔧 Setup

 - React app is deployed in a custom namespace (`chaos-experiment`)
-- Exposed using a `NodePort` service
+- Exposed using a `NodePort` service or port-forward on service
-- Chaos Mesh installed and used for running various chaos experiments
+- [Chaos Mesh](https://chaos-mesh.org/docs/quick-start/) installed and used for running various chaos experiments

 ## 🧪 Chaos Experiments